dlintw/sh4twbox-build-env/debian32-stlinux24/README.md

 docker run --rm -it dlin/debian32-stlinux24 /bin/bash

-All installed stlinux 2.4 files is put on /opt/STM.
+All installed stlinux 2.4 files are put on /opt/STM.